 Skip to Content

 Christmas in San Francisco is the most magical time of the year!
 Looking for all the best things to do in the city to get you in a jolly holiday spirit?
-Read on for the most festive Christmas attractions and activities in San Francisco!
+Read on for the most festive Christmas activities, events, and attractions in San Francisco!

-There are so many ways to celebrate Christmas in San Francisco, from tree lightings, to outdoor ice rinks, to special events and performances.
-Looking for the best ways to experience Christmas in San Francisco?
+There are so many ways to celebrate the holidays in San Francisco, from tree lightings, to outdoor ice rinks, to special events and performances.
+Looking for the best Christmas events, activities, decorations and more?
 Read on for the ultimate list of must-dos in the city during the holiday season!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.